jmh530/libnlopt/README.md

 other versions.

 Add the directory of the relevant dll/lib for the appropriate architecture to the system path.
-An alternatie would be to register the dll.
+An alternative would be to register the dll.

 This library should then just work.